-The year 2008 brings great news for visually challenged
+The year 2008 brings great news for

-a Centre for Special Students (CSS).
+University (GCU) establishes a Centre for Special Students (CSS).
 This

 established in Pakistan which aims at assisting the visually challenged

-students in order to eliminate their
+students in order to eliminate their educational barriers.
+The number of

-registered at present from first-year to PhD are about 32.
+first-year to PhD are about 150.

 The credit for this centre goes to

-Prof. Dr. Khalid Aftab, the then Vice Chancellor of GCU who is the visionary
+Prof. Dr. Khalid Aftab, the Vice Chancellor of GCU who is the visionary

 behind this project.
 He took personal interest in initiating, planning

 and arranging the funds for this centre.
 In opening this centre not only

 has he facilitated the blind students in their learning, he has also

 provided them with an equal opportunity to become useful citizens in the

 The Centre for Special Students (CSS)

 1- Computer Training Classes for Blind Computer Learners

 The blind students are

 regarding the use of computer and specially designed softwares that are

 widely used all over the world by the blind computer users.

 At this modern age, the

 use of technology has minified most of the problems of the visually

 impaired people.
 The main idea, thus, is to train more and more blind

 students so that they may take the best out of the technology to

 is playing a substantial part by promoting the use of technology for

 blind and giving them proper training to be heavily benefited by it.

 2- Solutions for Braille Related Issues

-Some blind students in the GCU campus take their exams
+Some blind students in the GCU campus take their exams using the Braille

-these Braille machines can also be utilized by the examination branch to
+Braille machines can also be utilized by the examination branch to

 3- Computers/Speech Output Programs

 screen reader programmes which enable the visually impaired students to

 4- Internet Surfing

 their screen reader program (jaws), a visually impaired person may also

 5- Braille Magazines for Pleasure Reading

 students (CSS) also has a collection of different Braille magazines for

 magazines may also be issued to the students for a limited period of

 6- Braille Dictionary